gvvaughan/specl/index.md

 necessary so that formatters can diagnose an unexpected `status == true` in a pending example, among other things.

-The standard [Specl][] formatters in the `specl/formatters/` sub- directory of your installation show how these functions can be used to display progress using an output format of your choice.
+The standard [Specl] formatters in the `lib/specl/formatters/` directory of the sources show how these functions can be used to display progress using an output format of your choice.

-See the next section for details of how to get [Specl][] to load your custom formatter.
+See the next section for details of how to get [Specl] to load your custom formatter.

 ## 5. Command Line

-Given a spec-file or two, along with the implementation of the code being checked against those specifications, you run [Specl][] inside the project directory using the provided `specl` command.
+Given a spec-file or two, along with the implementation of the code being checked against those specifications, you run [Specl] inside the project directory using the provided `specl` command.

 The `specl` command expects spec-files to be kept in a top-level